About us

 Our Finca

-Our finca Serenity is located in the mountains above Tijarafe.
-The compound covers a range of 820 to 910 meters of altitude on two hectares.
-In addition to our homes, there are accommodations for visitors and volunteers, common areas and a large permaculture garden.
+Our Serenity finca, located in the picturesque mountains of Tijarafe, offers a unique ecological experience in La Palma.
+The property extends over a wide area, ranging from 820 to 910 meters in altitude, covering an area of two hectares.
+In addition to our residences, we have accommodations for visitors and volunteers, communal spaces, and a lush permaculture garden.

-Serenity is a place where we grow and cook food from our own garden.
-Our garden covers many areas and is always growing fuller with plants and trees.
-Following the idea of permaculture, we close the cycles as much as possible.
-We optimize our ecological footprint and run the finca in harmony with nature.
+Serenity embodies our commitment to cultivating and cooking food directly from our garden.
+Our garden spans multiple areas and is constantly growing, enriched with a variety of plants and trees.
+Following the principles of permaculture, we aim to close the loops and optimize the sustainability of the finca in harmony with the surrounding environment.

-• Restoration and renewal of the old finca and its infrastructure.
+1. Restoration and renovation of the old finca structure and its infrastructure.

 __________________